ajuna-network/Grants-Program/applications/ajuna_sage_follow_up.md

 #### What your project is *not* or will *not* provide or implement

-This project will not provide an actual game or production-ready implementation of an application; all demos and apps are for demonstration purposes only.
+This project will not provide games or apps on top of SAGE that are production-ready; all demos and apps are for demonstration purposes only.

 ### Ecosystem Fit